 Owned by the City of Phoenix and Operated by Tovrea Carraro Society, the primary attraction of the site is the Castle; a four-story, 5,000 square foot architectural wonder perched atop the highest point of the granite-rich property.
 Groomed cactus gardens and undisturbed natural Sonoran Desert flora cascade from the Castle, providing scenic backdrops and viewing opportunities throughout the established trail system.

 Opened to the public in 2012, Tovrea Carraro Society invites you to tour the Castle and Cactus Gardens with our devoted team of volunteers – tickets must be reserved in advance of your tour.
 While you are visiting, pick up a few mementos in “Treasures at the Castle” Gift Shop located onsite in the Visitor Center.

 All tours are Docent-led, with Guests exploring the Cactus Gardens and Outbuildings by tram before arriving at the Castle Main Floor and Basement.
 The site is not available to explore without being on a tour.
-All tours are a ‘go’ for rain or shine, heat or cold.
+All tours are a ‘go’ whether rain or shine, heat or cold.

 Tours sell out months in advance, with few to no cancellations; walk-up ticket availability is very rare.
 The property is not available to Visitors except by tour and may not be seen without a guide.